 - Improved controls

-- Improved character animation and cinematics
+- Improved character animation and cinematics (including some facial animations)

 - More robust gameplay – lots of bugs fixed

 - Full controller support for Steam Big Picture mode

 Rock, Paper, Shotgun - Misogyny, Sexism, And Why RPS Isn’t Shutting Up.
 Also on Pastebin with no ads to make a point.

 I want to try to break down why people object to the discussion, why there is a concerted effort to deny the need for the discussion, and to explain how my own tangential role in it all has affected me.
 I want to do this because I want to dispel myths, raise awareness, and encourage others to speak out.
 For those who think such articles are “preaching to the choir”, were that true, I certainly want that choir to be bolstered, encouraged to sing louder and truer.
 Sadly it’s not entirely true, as is evidenced by the responses any such article receives on RPS.
 I want to speak to those people too.

 Under the Sea with Mister B. Dr. Seuss-style game cover, like